-Bible verses for: Neglect, Spiritual
+Bible verses about: Neglect, Spiritual

 Looking for more?
 Go to the Library topic for: Neglect, Spiritual

 Therefore we must give the more earnest heed to the things we have heard, lest we drift away.
-For if the word spoken through angels proved steadfast, and every transgression and disobedience received a just reward, how shall we escape if we neglect so great a salvation, which at the first began to be spoken by the Lord, and was confirmed to us by those who heard Him, God also bearing witness both with signs and wonders, with various miracles, and gifts of the Holy Spirit, according to His own will?
+For if the word spoken through angels proved steadfast, and every transgression and disobedience received a just reward, how shall we escape if we neglect so great a salvation, which at the first began to be spoken by the Lord, and was confirmed to us by those who heard Him,

 "And to the angel of the church of the Laodiceans write, "These things says the Amen, the Faithful and True Witness, the Beginning of the creation of God: "I know your works, that you are neither cold nor hot.
 I could wish you were cold or hot.
 So then, because you are lukewarm, and neither cold nor hot, I will vomit you out of My mouth.
 Because you say, "I am rich, have become wealthy, and have need of nothing"—and do not know that you are wretched, miserable, poor, blind, and naked— I counsel you to buy from Me gold refined in the fire, that you may be rich; and white garments, that you may be clothed, that the shame of your nakedness may not be revealed; and anoint your eyes with eye salve, that you may see.
 As many as I love, I rebuke and chasten.
 Therefore be zealous and repent.
 Behold, I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come in to him and dine with him, and he with Me.
 To him who overcomes I will grant to sit with Me on My throne, as I also overcame and sat down with My Father on His throne.